How to Reduce the Climate Impact of Your Investments

 FAQ

 Implied Temperature Rise is an estimate of how much global warming the world would experience by 2100 if the entire economy operated like the companies in your portfolio.
-It's expressed in degrees Celsius — for example, 1.5 °C, 2.0 °C, or 2.8 °C — and is calculated from each company's emissions trajectory and decarbonization commitments, benchmarked against science-based pathways aligned with the Paris Agreement.
-A portfolio at 1.5 °C is aligned with the most ambitious climate target; one at 3 °C or above is on a high-warming trajectory.
+It is expressed in degrees Celsius — for example, 1.5°C, 2.0°C, or 2.8°C — and is calculated from each company's emissions trajectory and decarbonization commitments, benchmarked against science-based pathways aligned with the Paris Agreement.
+A portfolio at 1.5°C is aligned with the most ambitious climate target; one at 3°C or above is on a high-warming trajectory.
+For a full breakdown of what these numbers mean in practice, see our guide on how to build a fossil-free portfolio.

 The metric displayed in the Ziggma app as "Global Warming Potential" is technically Implied Temperature Rise.
-We use the more intuitive label because it communicates the concept faster to investors who aren't climate scientists.
-In formal climate science, "Global Warming Potential" refers to a coefficient comparing the warming effect of different greenhouse gases (for instance, methane versus CO₂).
-The number you see in Ziggma is ITR — a portfolio-level temperature alignment figure — not the scientific GWP coefficient.
+We use the more intuitive label because it communicates the concept faster to investors who are not climate scientists.
+In formal climate science, "Global Warming Potential" refers to a coefficient comparing the warming effect of different greenhouse gases — for instance, methane versus CO₂.
+The number you see in Ziggma is ITR: a portfolio-level temperature alignment figure, not the scientific GWP coefficient.

-For each holding, Ziggma displays Climate Action score, Global Warming Potential (ITR in °C), Net-Zero Target Date, Carbon Intensity, Carbon Intensity Change over time, Percentage of Energy from Renewable and Nonrenewable Sources, Sustainable Resource Use, Waste Recycling, Sustainable Water Use, and a Controversy Score covering ESG incidents in the past two years.
+For each holding, Ziggma displays Climate Action score, Global Warming Potential (ITR in °C), Net-Zero Target Date, Carbon Intensity, Carbon Intensity Change over time, Percentage of Energy from Renewable and Non-renewable Sources, Sustainable Resource Use, Waste Recycling, Sustainable Water Use, and a Controversy Score covering ESG incidents in the past two years.
+All data is sourced from ACA Ethos — institutional-grade, methodology-transparent impact data.
+For more on what the data covers and how it is sourced, see the impact data overview.